ArduPilot/ardupilot_wiki/common/source/docs/common-parameter-reset.rst

 Using MAVProxy
 --------------

 Simply type "forcecal" will force the autopilot into a calibrated state.
-Be sure you have valid compass and IMU calibration values alread loaded.
+Be sure you have valid compass and IMU calibration values already loaded.